-Dominique Wilson was born in Algiers to French parents.
+Dominique Wilson was born of French parents in Algiers, Algeria.
 She grew up in a country torn by civil war, until she and her family fled to Australia.
-Her short stories have been published nationally and read on ABC Radio, and one of her short stories was made into a short film.
-She was founding co-managing editor of Wet Ink: the magazine of new writing, and Chair of the Adelaide branch of International PEN.
-She holds a Masters and a PhD in Creative Writing.
-Her novels are The Yellow Papers (2014) and That Devil’s Madness (2016).
+She was founding Managing Editor of Wet Ink: the magazine of new writing, and Chair of the Adelaide branch of International PEN.

 Dominique’s short stories have been published nationally and read on ABC Radio, and one of her short stories was made into a film.
 Her debut novel The Yellow Papers [Transit Lounge, 2014] and her second novel That Devil’s Madness [Transit Lounge, 2016] were both published to critical acclaim.